Academic Admissions Requirements

 New Student Orientation

-The Department of Information Systems hosts a new student orientation before every fall semester for students in all graduate programs.
+The Department of Information Systems hosts a new student orientation before every Fall and Spring semester for students in all graduate programs.
 All newly admitted students will receive an invitation and details about this event from Department.
 During this event, there will be a breakout session for newly admitted students to meet with the HCC Graduate Program Director and faculty who teach in the HCC graduate program.